aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/converting/convert-pdf-to-word/_index.md

 ---
-title: Convert PDF to DOC and DOCX in JavaScript
+title: Convert PDF to Word documents in JavaScript
 linktitle: Convert PDF to DOC and DOCX
 type: docs
 weight: 10